See how our advanced cancer treatment studies help patients like Colin. Read His Story »

 The Delaware Comprehensive Sickle Cell Research Center team members from Nemours and Delaware State University.

-Through the COBRE grant, the Delaware Comprehensive Sickle Cell Research Center focuses on studying the genetic mutation that causes sickle cell disease and improving care and outcomes for affected children.
+Through the COBRE, Phase 2, the Delaware Comprehensive Sickle Cell Research Center focuses on continuing to study effective ways to improve care and outcomes for affected children.
 So the Delaware Comprehensive Sickle Cell Research Center will work to:

 A clinical trial is research that evaluates the use of a new intervention (such as a new drug, device, treatment or technique) on human subjects with a particular disease or condition.
 More children enrolled in clinical trials equals better outcomes for all kids.